Multiscale network renormalization: scale-invariance without geometry: Graph renormalization and scale-invariant network model

 \subsection{Node-specific fitness}

-The connection probability $p_{i_l,j_l}$ increases as $x_{i_l}$ and/or $x_{j_l}$ increase.
-Therefore, as in the Fitness Model (FM)~\cite{fitness} and in the inhomogeneous random graph model (IRGM)~\cite{inho}, $x_{i_l}$ can be viewed as a hidden variable or `fitness' that characterizes the intrinsic tendency of the $l$-node $i_l$ to form connections.
-Here, the fitness is defined across multiple hierarchical levels and renormalizability ensures that it is also an additive quantity summing up to the value in Eq.~\eqref{eq:additive} when $l$-nodes are merged onto an $(l+1)$-node.
-Therefore the sum $X\equiv\sum_{i_l=1}^{N_l}x_{i_l}=\sum_{i_0=1}^{N_0}x_{i_0}$ is independent of $l$, i.e. the total fitness of all nodes is preserved by the renormalization.
-For instance, if one starts with $x_{i_0}=1$ for all $i_0$, then $x_{i_l}$ will simply count how many $0$-nodes are found within the $l$-node $i_l$, and $X=N_0$.
+The connection probability $p_{i_\ell,j_\ell}$ increases as $x_{i_\ell}$ and/or $x_{j_\ell}$ increase.
+Therefore, as in the Fitness Model (FM)~\cite{fitness} and in the inhomogeneous random graph model (IRGM)~\cite{inho}, $x_{i_\ell}$ can be viewed as a hidden variable or `fitness' that characterizes the intrinsic tendency of the $\ell$-node $i_\ell$ to form connections.
+Here, the fitness is defined across multiple hierarchical levels and scale-invariance ensures that it is also an additive quantity summing up to the value in Eq.~\eqref{eq:additive} when $\ell$-nodes are merged onto an $(\ell+1)$-node.
+This ensures that the total fitness $x_{i_\infty}$ defined in Eq.~\eqref{xinfty} is preserved by the renormalization.
+For instance, if one starts with $x_{i_0}=1$ for all $i_0$, then $x_{i_\ell}$ will simply count how many $0$-nodes are found within the $\ell$-node $i_\ell$, and $x_{i_\infty}=N_0$.
 More interesting outcomes are obtained by using heterogeneous distributions of the fitness, as we illustrate in detail later.
 We will consider both the `quenched' case where the fitness is fixed and possibly identified with some empirical quantity (thereby allowing for the renormalization of real-world networks irrespective of their scale-free behaviour), and then an opposite `annealed' scenario that spontaneously leads to scale-invariant \emph{and} scale-free networks with a density-dependent cut-off (thereby providing a generic mechanism for the emergence of scale-free networks from scale-invariance, \emph{without geometry}).